everpub/openscienceprize/proposal.md

 skill than the average researcher has.
 This project will create blue prints and training material for setting up a research project that incorporates the above tools.
-The materials will be contributed to existing training initiatives to encourage widescale adoption.
-A key deliverable of this project will be a set of tools that provide a streamlined user interface for these tools, focussing on the use-case of academia.
+The materials will be contributed to existing training initiatives to encourage wide scale adoption.
+A key deliverable of this project will be a set of tools that provide a streamlined user interface for these tools, focusing on the use-case of academia.

 For open source projects momentum is king.
 The guides and advice